 If they meet the eligibility requirements the loan is paid directly to the university to cover their tuition fees.

-Your son or daughter will only start to make repayments against this loan once they finish their studies and are earning at least £25,000 a year.
-Repayments are made at the rate of 9% of income above £25,000.
-For example, a graduate earning £29,000 a year would repay less than £7.50 a week.
+Your son or daughter will only start to make repayments against this loan once they finish their studies and are earning at least £25,725 a year.
+Repayments are made at the rate of 9% of income above £25,725.
+For example, a graduate earning £27,000 a year would repay approximately £9 a month.
 Fees and repayment terms may be subject to change in line with Government Policy.

 Circumstances are different for part-time and international students.